bspain/osn2025-bhpt/TRANSCRIPT.md

 I say often that one of the greatest concepts in the agile framework is the ceremony of retrospective.
 I won't go into the mechanics of what a retrospective is here, as there's plenty of material that you can find.

-As a manager I believe he should insist that these retrospectives happen on a predictable schedule.
-Predictability means that engineers on your team know that there will be a forum where impediments or ideas for improvement will be discussed.
+As a manager I believe he should insist that these ***retrospectives happen on a predictable schedule.***  Predictability means that engineers on your team know that there will be a forum where impediments or ideas for improvement will be discussed.

-As a manager you should make sure that this is a safe space for people on your team to deliver feedback.
+As a manager you should make sure that ***this is a safe space*** for people on your team to deliver feedback.
 Some managers I've worked with have chosen to not be in the room while the retrospective is happening and others choose to be there.
 I don't have a strong opinion on it either way.
 What I will recommend is that you treat anything brought up within the team's retrospective as important.
 Especially use your one-on-one times with engineers to discuss these topics.

-You should be making sure that your team is using the retrospective to focus on actionable improvements that are within their team's control.
+You should be making sure that your team is using the retrospective to ***focus on actionable improvements that are within their team's control***.
 I believe you're likely to find a lot of engineers will use the retrospective to explain how they could get their job done better if some other team would deliver or change or do such and such.
 This is important feedback to get from your team and you should make sure that your team knows their concerns are heard but your role should also be to challenge the team to look deeper into the tangible things that they can do to either, improve the system that they have to work with, improve the communication mechanism that they need to have with the team, or gather the data that they need to indicate how other parts of the system are impeding their abilities to make progress

 [ Slide – Performance Goals ]